New Book! Design for Learning: User Experience in Online Teaching and Learning now available

 Frequently Asked Questions

-- How do I convince my client or boss that we should prototype?
+- How do I convince my client or team to use comics?

 If you’re reading this book, then I imagine I’m halfway to convincing you that comics are useful, but you may be wondering whether you’ll be able to convince others to let you spend time drawing comics.
 This is probably the most common question I get when I talk about comics at conferences and workshops.
 That’s why I’ve dedicated all of Chapter 9 to helping you.
 You’ll be armed with data, examples of other companies using comics, and a few tips on how to communicate your goals.